justinmeiners/justinmeiners.github.io/docker-dependent/README.md

 - moving on to new interests
 - rewriting the project

-At then end of the day you are trusting people.

 These kinds of events become inevitable over a long enough time, so that the internet is constantly changing.
 The state of the interent is often compared to a glacier, slowly melting and transforming overtime.